 Independent association that represents all sectors of New Zealand's tourism industry.
 Advocates to ensure tourism gets recognised as a vital contributor to New Zealand's economic and social wellbeing.

-Member, and Air New Zealand's Head of Regional Affairs, sits on the Board of TIA
+Member, and Air New Zealand's Head of Tourism and Regional Affairs, sits on the Board of TIA

 United for Wildlife Transport Taskforce Buckingham Palace Declaration